adamAfro/fcqr/src/readme.md

 - [x] user either gets definition or audio of a term;

-- [ ] what user gets is based on what cards has to offer - ex. if there is no deck's language set then audio should not be provided, and without definition it should;

 - [x] user can respond with text and/or voice;

-- [ ] text and voice input should be completely separate so that user may (not must) have 2 input methods;

 - [x] if answer is supplied correctly, then it's color is rather green, otherwise red, based on `string-similarity-js`;